String of Rubies Plant (Othonna capensis) Indoor Care and Propagation Guide

 String of Rubies Plant elongated (leggy) stems during the cold season is due to too much water.
 Water less and maintain the soil barely moist.

-Move the plant to a brighter spot where it will receive bright light with some direct sunlight or instal a grow light if the natural lighting is not adequate.
+If elongated (leggy) stems happen during the growing period, the cause is too little light which will cause the plant to grow weak, elongated (leggy) stems in an attempt to reach the light source.
+Move the plant to a brighter spot where it will receive bright light with 6-8 hours of direct sunlight or instal grow lights if the natural lighting is not adequate.
+Check out this guide on understanding light for houseplants.

 Brown, dry leaf spots